alanwsmith/typing-rust.alanwsmith.com/src/appendix/about.md

   been very helpful for me.
 - I've suppressed some warnings that would require making examples more complicated.
-None of them effect functonality and we'll cover them specifically in their own chapter.
+None of them effect functionality and we'll cover them specifically in their own chapter.